neerajk555/SQL-Training-exercise/module-15-best-practices-for-sql/Module-15-Best-Practices-for-SQL.md

-# Module 15 · Professional SQL Practices
+# Module 15 · Best Practices for SQL

 **What You'll Learn:**
 Write production-quality SQL that is readable, secure, maintainable, and performant.
 This module teaches you the industry standards and best practices that professional developers use every day.